HMRC tax receipts and National Insurance contributions for the UK (annual bulletin)

 This release provides an annual record of receipts over the last 20 years from tax and duties, National Insurance contributions (NICs), and fines and penalties that HM Revenue and Customs (HMRC) are responsible for collecting.
 Receipts are on a cash basis and so represent when a payment for a tax liability is received by HMRC.

-This release focuses on annual cash receipts and receipts as a proportion of Gross Domestic Product (GDP) and includes provisional cash receipts data for the latest tax year 2023 to 2024.
-Receipts for 2023 to 2024 have been updated following the publication of the annual report and accounts on 30 July 2024.
+This release focuses on annual cash receipts and receipts as a proportion of Gross Domestic Product (GDP) and includes provisional cash receipts data for the latest tax year 2024 to 2025.
+Receipts for 2024 to 2025 are provisional until they are updated following the publication of the HMRC annual report and accounts due later this summer.
 To note that differences between these two publications occur as the latter presents data on an accrued basis.

-The graphs in this release include annual receipts data (available in the statistics table for HMRC tax receipts and NICs for the UK) and receipts as a proportion of non-seasonally adjusted GDP (available in the publication GDP deflators at market prices, and money GDP March 2024 (Budget 2024).
+The graphs in this release include annual receipts data (available in the statistics table for HMRC tax receipts and NICs for the UK) and receipts as a proportion of non-seasonally adjusted GDP (available in the publication GDP deflators at market prices, and money GDP March 2025 (Spring Statement and Quarterly National Accounts).

-Receipts data in the more recent years are liable to revision, mainly for Corporation Tax as the totals are gross of provisional tax credits and due to the lag in return data becoming available, are subject to change.
+Receipts data in the more recent years are liable to revision, mainly for Corporation Tax as the totals are gross of provisional tax credits and due to the lag in return data becoming available, are subject to change and included in this release.
 National Insurance contributions (NICs), are also presented gross of provisional estimates for statutory payments and are subject to change.

 Detail on methodology, quality and other information, useful websites and links are published in the quality report for HMRC tax receipts and National Insurance contributions for the UK.